dotnet/core-setup/Documentation/design-docs/COM-activation.md

 ```

 Due to the above issues with traditional RegFree manifests and .NET classes, an alternative system must be employed to enable a low-impact style of class registration for .NET Core.

+## Compatibility Concerns

+* Side-by-side concerns with the registration of classes that are defined in both .NET Framework and .NET Core.
+    - i.e. Both classes have identical [`Guid`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.guidattribute?view=netcore-2.1) values.
+* RegFree COM will not work the same between .NET Framework and .NET Core.
+    - See details above.

 ## References